jermbo/Talks/Underutilized/UnderutilizedJavaScript.md

 });
 ```

 `addEventListener()` is a function that accepts two arguments.
 First, what are you listening for.
 Second, when desired event has been triggered what do you want to do?
 You want to execute that callback.

 Below is another example with a custom function.
 (This is the foundation of understanding what a closure is, but that is a topic for another day.)

+#### Return from function

 ```JavaScript
 function someFunc(param1) {